 - Insurance coverage or self-pay

-- Preference of outpatient or inpatient treatment
+- Preference for outpatient or inpatient treatment

-- The clients commitment to their recovery
+- A person’s commitment to their recovery

 Managing Your Meth Withdrawal Symptoms

 While meth does not produce physical withdrawal symptoms, the mental experience of withdrawal can be very uncomfortable.
 The psychological distress can be very demoralizing, and help is required if someone is to have the best possible chance of successful recovery.
 Some of the most common symptoms of meth withdrawal include: